Alinazik kebab

 Alinazik kebab, or simply Ali Nazik, is a home-style Turkish dish which is a specialty of the Gaziantep province of Turkey.
-It is made from smoked and spiced eggplant, grilled and then pureed, topped with cubes of sauteed lamb, previously seasoned and marinated.
+It is made from smoked and spiced eggplant/Aubergine grilled and then pureed, topped with cubes of sauteed lamb, previously seasoned and marinated.
 It is usually served with rice pilaf or yogurt with garlic, grilled vegetables, and melted butter.